Andrew Benintendi Preview, Player Props: White Sox vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff is 23rd in the league with a collective 8.4 strikeouts per nine innings.

-- The Diamondbacks' 4.55 team ERA ranks 20th across all MLB pitching staffs.
+- The Diamondbacks have the 20th-ranked team ERA among all MLB pitching staffs (4.53).

-- Diamondbacks pitchers combine to give up 193 total home runs at a rate of 1.2 per game (to rank 19th in the league).
+- Diamondbacks pitchers combine to rank 17th in baseball in home runs given up (193 total, 1.2 per game).

-- Pfaadt gets the start for the Diamondbacks, his 18th of the season.
-He is 2-9 with a 6.08 ERA and 86 strikeouts in 90 1/3 innings pitched.
+- Jarvis gets the call to start for the Diamondbacks, his first this season.

-- The righty last pitched on Friday against the New York Yankees, when he threw 4 1/3 innings, allowing five earned runs while giving up eight hits.

-- The 24-year-old has amassed an ERA of 6.08, with 8.6 strikeouts per nine innings, in 18 games this season.
-Opponents have a .287 batting average against him.
+- The 25-year-old righty has nine appearances out of the bullpen this season.

+- In nine games this season, he has put up a 2.45 ERA and averages 3.9 strikeouts per nine innings while opposing batters are hitting .148 against him.

 © 2023 Data Skrive.
 All rights reserved.